JAEPO 2019: Konami, Sega, Taito, Bandai Namco & More

 Sega

 Speaking of Konami, Sega and Konami have settled a QR code dispute and are collaborating together on e-money payments for arcade machines.
-Translated details can be found here.
+Details can be found here.

 Nothing revealed at the Sega booth so far indicates a game that I’d expect to see Stateside, but sometimes there’s a surprise that is hiding in a corner somewhere.